Benfica 2-2 Ajax: Eagles twice come from behind

 • Haller is the first player to register in each of his first seven Champions League appearances.
 The previous mark was five, shared by Erling Haaland, Alessandro Del Piero and Diego Costa.

-• Danny Blind made his 43rd Champions League appearance for Ajax, surpassing Jari Litmanen's club record.
+• Daley Blind made his 43rd Champions League appearance for Ajax, surpassing Jari Litmanen's club record.

 Fantasy star performers